Start Here.

 Canonical identity page for Mikhail Drozdov.

-Independent references, publications, and media appearances.
+Independent references, citations, publications, and source evidence.

 Versioned formal documents and research artifacts.